Montana: No Speed Limit Safety Paradox

 4. With the expectation of higher speed when there was no daytime limit, Montana’s seat belt usage was well above the national average on its highways without a primary law, lane and road courtesy increased, speeds remained relatively stable and fatal accidents dropped to a modern low.
 After the new limits, fatal accidents climbed to a modern high on these classifications of highway, road courtesy decreased and flow conflict accidents rose again.

-All the important observations made in original research paper remain very germane in regards to this doubling of fatal accidents on Montana’s highways.
-(February 2000, Montana: No Speed Limit Safety Paradox) The following excerpts tell the story.
+All the important observations made in original research paper remain very germane in regards to this doubling of fatal accidents on Montana’s highways, such as:

 “Research scientists and engineers have long known that there are sometimes unexpected results from changes in public policies.
 Ironically, the paradox of no posted speed limits and low fatal accidents rates is no surprise to the traffic safety engineering community. “